aka-joe/basic-calculator/README.md

 # Basic Calculator

-Created with html, css, javascript, Bootstrap and jQuery.

 [Click here to try this app.](https://aka-joe.github.io/basic-calculator/)

+* Created with html, css, javascript, Bootstrap and jQuery.

+* Works with both keyboard and mouse click.

-* If there's any bug, please let me know.
-Thanks!
+( If there's any bug, please let me know.
+Thanks! )